alastairpatrick/nopy/README.md

 Similarly, pythons's `-m` option may be used to execute python modules.

-What magic does nopy use to find the `python_modules` directory?
-When nopy is invoked with the path to a python program to run, it first inspects the directory containing that program to see if it has a `package.json` file.
+To find the `python_modules` directory, when nopy is invoked with the path to a script, it first inspects the directory containing that script to see if it has a `package.json` file.
 If it's there, then it will try to use a `python_modules` directory alongside it.
-If `package.json` isn't found, it works up the directory hierarchy until it reaches the root.
+If `package.json` isn't found, it works up the directory hierarchy towards the root.
 If a `package.json` file is found anywhere along the way, it tries to use a sibling `python_modules` directory.
 This resembles the mechanism that node.js uses to resolve modules.

-If nopy is invoked with no path to a program to run, e.g. if it is invoked interactively or with `-m` or `-c`, the process is quite similar.
-Instead of starting at a directory given by the path, it starts in the current working directory.
+If nopy is invoked with no script path, e.g. if it is invoked interactively or with `-m` or `-c`, the process is quite similar.
+Instead of starting in the script's directory, it starts in the current working directory.

 ## Documenting python dependencies

-Python dependencies should be listed in the package.json file in the same way as for node.js dependencies, except the section is called "pythonDependencies" rather than "dependencies".
+Python dependencies should be listed in the `package.json` file in the same way as for node.js dependencies, except the section is called `pythonDependencies` rather than `dependencies`.
 Here is an example package.json file:
 ```
 {
   "name": "myproject",